-Is it to be supposed that these vast regions, which a beneficent Creator has endowed with such wonderful fertility, and made the centre of life to products so essential to human welfare, are to be abandoned wastes, and lost to His creatures?
+Is it to be supposed that these vast regions, which a beneficent Creator has endowed with such wonderful fertility, and made the centre of life to products so e.-sential to human welfare, are to be abandoned wastes, and lost to His creatures ?

-Is it to be supposed that all the elements of that mighty modern commerce which first sprung up in the new world, and have so modified the civilization of our times, are to be lost to us, and England, the author of all this gigantic ruin, through her East Indian possessions, is to enjoy a monopoly of tropical production, and with it, the commerce of the world?
+Is it to- be supposed that all the elements of that mighty modern commerce which first sprung up in the new world, and have so modified the civilization of our times, are to be lost to us, and England, the author of all this gigantic ruin, through her East Indian possessions, is to eujoy a monopoly of tropical production, and with it, the commerce of the world?

-Is it to be supposed that the laboring and producing classes of America-the farmers of the great West, and the toiling mechanics of the great cities-are to be dependent on English merchants for sugar, coffee, cotton, rice, etc., or, in the enhanced prices of these great staples so essential to their happiness, to go without them altogether?
-Finally, is it to be supposed that the real friends of humanity will stand stupidly looking on while the subordinate races of this continent are drifting back into their original savagery, and instead of civilized and useful beings, permit obi-ism and snake worship to darken the great tropical centre of America?
+Is it to be supposed that the laboring and producing classes of America - the farmers of the great West, and the toiling mechanics of the great cities - are to be dependent on English merchants for sugar, coffee, cotton, rice, etc., or, in the enhanced prices of these great staples so essential to their happiness, to go without them altogether ?